dade92/side_channel_attack_suite/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>

-    Dependencies: boost c++ libraries, libpng, fftw3
+    Dependencies: boost c++ libraries, fftw3
     About fftw3: they were compiled enabling float API.
 So go to the fftw3 directory and run ./configure --enable-float
                 make
                 make install

-    About boost and libpng: you have only to install by apt-get.
+    About boost libraries: you have only to install by apt-get.

+    The suite contains:

     1) Architectural analysis tool performs side channel attacks on a set of traces in dpacalc format.
     It can also perform known input analysis, useful for architectural characterization.